BDC Hamburger Icon

 You cannot require an employee to take a lie detector test as a condition of keeping their job.
 The exceptions to this rule pertain to specific roles and scenarios.
 Government employers are allowed to use polygraph tests to screen hires.
 Similarly, pharmaceutical manufacturing and security service employers can get exceptions that allow them to require polygraph tests.
 The final exception applies to circumstances that result in “specific economic loss or injury to the employer,” according to the Employee Polygraph Protection Act.

 It is illegal to fire a person based on their citizenship or place of birth.
-This is classified as a form of discrimination barred by federal law, and it is a violation of several anti-discrimination statutes.
+This is classified as a form of discrimination barred by federal law.
+Plus, it’s a violation of several anti-discrimination statutes.

 Did You Know?Did you know